victor-estrade/learning_to_pivot/Readme.md

 ## Extract pivot code

 `pivot.py` contains the training algorithm.
-It depends on `minibatch.py` to split given data.
+It depends on `minibatch.py` to split given data and on `utils.py` to convert to/from numpy arrays to/from torch tensors.

 # Notes